caesarlindog/AMDvIntel3DMark/README.md

 # gpu-moores-law
-Did moore's law ever die for GPU's (Graphics Processing Unit)?
+Did Moore's Law ever die for GPU's (Graphics Processing Unit)?

+Before that, I'll start with data collection and analysis first.

+Starting with 3DMark.